mart31/stock-trading-predictions/README.md

 **The offline system** is comprised of everything needed to train, optimize and validate the live model.
 Which includes the data feed, the database manager, the features creator and the training modules for the different models.

 **The online system** includes the tick data and level 2 data feed, which pulls the real-time data needed to make live predictions.
 The freedom_app module uses live data and combines it with historical data to create the features used by the model.
 The resulting predictions are saved in the live database.
-The graphical user interface then pulls and displays the live database data in real-time.
+The graphical user interface then pulls and displays the data in real-time.